It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Discussion and conclusion

-Prior work also shows that the effects of VVAs are strongest among undecided voters and voters without strong prior identification~\cite{tromborg2023candidates}.
-These users are more likely to accept algorithmic advice and to treat algorithmic outputs as authoritative.
-Banning VAAs is unlikely to resolve this issue---such users will rely on other digital services for political information---it becomes particularly important to ensure that VAAs are robust to use.
-For example, the Dutch data protection authority recently warned voters about using AI chatbots for voting advise, citing that they are biased, and predominantly advise the same two parties, irrespective of the user's question or instruction~\cite{ap}.
+Prior work shows that the effects of VVAs are strongest among undecided voters and voters without strong prior identification~\cite{tromborg2023candidates}.
+These voters are more likely to accept algorithmic advice and to treat algorithmic outputs as authoritative.
+Banning VAAs is unlikely to resolve this issue as these users will rely on other digital services for political information.
+Hence, it becomes particularly important to ensure that VAAs are robust to use.
+For example, the Dutch data protection authority recently warned voters about using AI chatbots for voting advice, citing that they are biased, and predominantly recommend the same two parties, irrespective of the users' question or instruction~\cite{ap}.
 A related study also found that 1 in 10 Dutch citizens are likely to ask AI for election advice~\cite{algosoc}.
-In addition, there have been attempts to use deep learning models such as large language models for designing VAA questions, correlating answers to single questions to party affiliation, and predicting users' answers to future questions based on past answers~\cite{buryakov2024enhancing, kleiner}, even if interpreting the outputs of these models is rather hard~\cite{loyola2019black, dobson2023reading}.
-It has also been proposed to use conversational agents to help users understand VAA statements~\cite{gemenis2024artificial}, but LLMs have been proven not to be reliable in the context of elections, and in general, their reliability is harmed by the inevitability of so-called `hallucinations'~\cite{aiforensics, xu2024hallucination}.
-This illustrate that improving the robustness of VAAs is only one part of the challenge.
-Any algorithmic tools used for voting advise should be classified as high-risk systems under the EU's AI Act~\cite{aiact}, and undergo regular audits to ensure they are unbiased, robust, do not mislead, and are safe to use.
+In addition, there have been attempts to use various machine learning models --- including large language models --- for designing VAA questions, correlating answers to single questions to party affiliation, and predicting users' answers to future questions based on past answers~\cite{buryakov2024enhancing, kleiner}, even if interpreting the outputs of these models is rather hard~\cite{loyola2019black, dobson2023reading}.
+It has also been proposed to use conversational agents to help users understand VAA statements~\cite{gemenis2024artificial}.
+However, LLMs have been proven unreliable in the context of elections.
+In general, their reliability is harmed by the inevitability of errors, or so-called `hallucinations'~\cite{aiforensics, xu2024hallucination}.
+These points illustrate that improving the robustness of VAAs is only one part of the challenge.
+Any algorithmic tools used for voting advice should be classified as high-risk systems under the EU's AI Act~\cite{aiact}, and undergo regular audits to ensure they are unbiased, robust, do not mislead, are safe to use, and do not affect our democracies.
+It is not difficult to imagine a bad actor trying to influence elections through VAAs.
+In fact, an individual working for one of the right-wing parties developed his own VAA during the 2026 Danish general elections.
+The VAA was highly criticized as it overwhelmingly recommended right-wing parties, phrased questions in a misleading way, and did not disclose the political ties of its creator~\cite{dr-df-valgtest}.